Mandi Schwartz

 Mandi Jocelyn Schwartz (February 3, 1988 – April 3, 2011) was a Canadian ice hockey player with the Yale Bulldogs.
 She was a three time Eastern College Athletic Conference (ECAC) Hockey All-Academic, and played 73 consecutive games with the team before being diagnosed with acute myeloid leukemia in December 2008.
 Prior to joining Yale University, Schwartz had played minor hockey for Athol Murray College of Notre Dame in Saskatchewan.
 Her younger brother, Jaden currently plays for the Seattle Kraken in the National Hockey League.
+Her brother Rylan currently plays for Glasgow Clan of the Elite Ice Hockey League in Great Britain.